-New Hampshire’s System of Care for Children’s Behavioral Health has been an important investment for our state since its inception in 2016.
+New Hampshire’s Children's System of Care (CSoC) for behavioral and mental health has been an important investment for our state since its inception in 2016.
 The System of Care provides a comprehensive spectrum of services to Granite State children and families to give children the best chance of success as they grow into the future of our state.

 Why It Matters